-Our income tax expenses increased by approximately 130.2% from approximately RMB5.7 million for the year ended 31 December 2018 to approximately RMB13.1 million for the year ended 31 December 2019, primarily due to under-provision of income tax expenses of previous years.
-The effective income tax rate increased from approximately 2.7% in 2018 to approximately 27.9% in 2019.
+Our income tax expenses increased by approximately 75.9% from approximately RMB13.1 million for the year ended 31 December 2019 to approximately RMB23.0 million for the year ended 31 December 2020, primarily due to the amount of deferred tax credit to income tax decrease.

-Profit attributable to owners of the Company
+(Losses)/profit attributable to owners of the Company

-As a result of the foregoing, the profit attributable to owners of the Company decreased by approximately 83.2% from approximately RMB201.5 million in 2018 to approximately RMB33.8 million in 2019.
+As a result of the foregoing, we recorded a loss attributable to owners of the Company amounted to approximately RMB45.1 million for the year ended 31 December 2020, whereas we recorded a position of profit attributable to owners of the Company of approximately was RMB33.8 million in 2019.

-Non-International Financial Reporting Standards ("Non-IFRS") adjusted net profit
+Non-International Financial Reporting Standards ("Non-IFRS") adjusted net (losses)/profit

-To supplement our consolidated financial statements which are presented in accordance with IFRS, we also use unaudited non-IFRS adjusted net profit as an additional financial measure to evaluate our financial performance by eliminating the impact of items that we do not consider indicative of the performance of our business.
-The term "adjusted net profit" is not defined under IFRS.
+To supplement our consolidated financial statements which are presented in accordance with IFRS, we also use unaudited non-IFRS adjusted net (loss)/profit as an additional financial measure to evaluate our financial performance by eliminating the impact of items that we do not consider indicative of the performance of our business.
+The term "adjusted net (loss)/profit" is not defined under IFRS.
 Other companies in the industry which the Group operates in may calculate such non-IFRS items differently from the Group.
-The use of adjusted net profit has material limitations as an analytical tool, as adjusted net profit does not include all items that impact our net profit for the reporting period and should not be considered in isolation or as a substitute for analysis of the Group's results as reported under IFRS.
+The use of adjusted net (loss)/profit has material limitations as an analytical tool, as adjusted net (loss)/profit does not include all items that impact our net (loss)/profit for the reporting period and should not be considered in isolation or as a substitute for the analysis of the Group's results as reported under IFRS.

-Our unaudited non-IFRS adjusted net profit for the year ended 31 December 2019 of approximately RMB34.2 million was derived from our unaudited profit of the same period excluding share-based compensation expenses of approximately RMB0.1 million, RMB0.1 million and RMB0.2 million included in cost of revenue, selling and marketing expenses and administrative expenses, respectively.
-Our unaudited non-IFRS adjusted net profit for the year ended 31 December 2018 of approximately RMB204.8 million was derived from our unaudited profit for the same period excluding share-based compensation expenses of approximately RMB0.7 million, RMB0.9 million and RMB1.7 million included in cost of revenue, selling and marketing expenses and administrative expenses, respectively.
+Our unaudited non-IFRS adjusted net loss for the year ended 31 December 2020 was approximately RMB45.1 million.
+Our unaudited non-IFRS adjusted net profit for the year ended 31 December 2019 of approximately RMB34.2 million was derived from our unaudited profit for the same period excluding share-based compensation expenses of approximately RMB0.1 million, RMB0.1 million and RMB0.2 million from the cost of revenue, selling and marketing expenses and administrative expenses, respectively.